 Maybe you’ve noticed that your dog’s stools are harder and lumpier than usual.
 Or maybe it’s been a day or two since you had to clean up after him.
 Whatever the reason, you’re pretty sure your dog has constipation.
 And you know you have to do something about it before it makes him sicker.

-Most conventional vets will prescribe pharmaceutical laxatives and high fiber kibbles.
-But these aren’t the best options.
-Natural remedies are much safer and just as effective.
+Most conventional vets will prescribe pharmaceutical laxatives.
+But prescription laxatives aren’t the best options.
+Natural laxatives are much safer and just as effective.

-But before I talk about how to relieve constipation naturally, let’s make sure you know why it’s happening.
+But before we talk about natural laxatives for dogs and other ways to relieve constipation naturally, let’s make sure you know why it’s happening.

 What Causes Constipation In Dogs?